The Admiral at the Lake Foundation

 Foundation Board of Directors

-Our Foundation board of directors is comprised of residents, civic leaders, and accomplished professionals.
+Our Foundation board comprises civic leaders and accomplished professionals.

 Sarah Shirk earned an MPH with a concentration in gerontology from UIC’s School of Public Health and a BA from Swarthmore College.
 Her career has focused on health outcomes in the medical rehabilitation sector and academic research in the public health sector.
 Sarah has collaborated professionally with Kendal affiliates since her early career while working in community outreach at the Philadelphia Orchestra.
 She is a member of Oak Park Friends and active in regional Quaker communities.
 For hobbies, Sarah enjoys singing in the Chicago Community Chorus and is training to compete in national Masters Track & Field Competitions.